earwig/kgrader/README.md

     rake commit cs123 mp1

 ### Housekeeping

-To show all known classes, semesters, and assignments:

-    rake list

 To do some basic cleanup (i.e., trash uncommitted grading attempts, or reset messy internal state after a bad run):